hardikkamboj/CV_AI_CHAMP_SCREENING_TEST/Task_1/README.md

-This folder contains the file for the first of four tasks of screenig test -
-1. Download 50 public profile PDFs of your connections (randomly) from LinkedIn.
+# Task:1.
+Download 50 public profile PDFs of your connections (randomly) from LinkedIn.
+This folder contains the directory which contains the profile PDF's of 50 of my connections which are downloaded randomly.
+You can view my linkedin profile [here](https://www.linkedin.com/in/hardik-kamboj-61288b19b/)